 The only thing I had set aside for a rainy day was my umbrella.

-I am driven by the same impulse as the late, great Professor Hawking.
+The same impulse that drove the late, great Professor Hawking.
 Like many other similarly or nearly as similarly handicapped people he brought out the point that it’s not quite right to talk about his doing all he did in spite of his illness.
 This was only partly the case..
 If you read some of his writing about the time when he was just beginning to deal with it, he says himself, “Everything I have done since then, I would probably not have done had I not had this illness.’

 ‘What’s your angle?’, you might ask me.